 Protests, Demonstrations, and Peaceful Dissent

 In its commitment to promote free expression, the University recognizes the right to acts of peaceful dissent, protests and demonstrations.
-Pace Center student organizations planning to engage in any of these activities must first notify their Pace Center staff advisor.
+Pace Center student organizations planning to engage in any of these activities must first notify their Pace Center staff adviser.
 The next step will be to seek approval from ODUS for the location and scheduling of your activity.

 Under federal law, the University is "absolutely prohibited from directly or indirectly participating in, or intervening in, any political campaign on behalf of (or in opposition to) any candidate for [any] elective public office."
 Additionally, "no substantial part of the activities" of the University may be directed to influencing legislation.
 The University may not endorse, or provide or solicit financial or other support for candidates or political organizations.
 Pace Center student organizations are to review ODUS guidelines reflecting University guidelines before engaging in political activities.